mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 CPU 33: 1140303753
 ...
 {% endhighlight %}

+In addition to the previous Intel also distributes a script called: set_irq_affinity.sh with some drivers (ixgbe, e1000...) that can be useful to save some manual work.

+Summarizing, if irqbalance tuning is not enough, we can fall back to manual configuration, but regardless of the method ensuring the IRQs are properly distributed among multiple CPUs is going to improve performance overall.

 Last but not least all the previous configuration is normally coupled along with other config (use of Huge Pages, disabling C-states, soft lockups,set IOMMU, etc.) which have to be set in the grub kernel line (KernelArgs variable in TripleO).